 It is necessary to implement measures aimed at solving this problematic situation, accompanied by more dynamic decisions, to achieve greater decentralization and elimination of regulations and restrictions that currently limit the development of productive forces and do not favor the expected results in updating the model Cuban economic

-The way in which the Cuban economy is structured, where the state enterprise occupies an important place, usually indicates that it would be advisable to start the process of monetary unification for this business sector.
+How the Cuban economy is structured, where the state enterprise occupies an important place, usually indicates that it would be advisable to start the process of monetary unification for this business sector.

 It is necessary to break the vicious circle between low wages and low levels of production (productivity).
 The devaluation of the Cuban peso (as part of the monetary and exchange unification process, in business) could be a way to break this circle since companies -particularly the state sector- could increase wages and thus incentivize their workers to increase production.